Welcome to The Cosmic Observatory Scroll down

-The Whirlpool galaxy is currently in the process of merging with a smaller galaxy designated as NGC 5195.
-The two galaxies have already passed through each other once, and the interaction has spurred a surge of star formation in both galaxies.
-The center of the Whirlpool is home to a 160 billion solar mass black hole.
-The black hole is busy gobbling up any thing that gets too close.
+The Whirlpool Galaxy (M51) is currently merging with a smaller companion galaxy, NGC 5195.
+The two galaxies have already passed through each other once, triggering a burst of star formation in both systems.
+At the heart of the Whirlpool Galaxy lies a supermassive black hole with a mass equivalent to 160 billion suns.
+This black hole actively consumes any matter that ventures too close.

 It was August 21, 2017 and we were camping at Guernsey State Park in Wyoming.
 The excitement had built all morning as the moon slowly blocked more and more of the sun.
 At first, the change was barely noticeable, but as the hours passed, the pace of change quickened.
 In the final moments before totality, all the phases of a normal evening were compressed into several minutes.
 The birds prepared to roost, and the crickets started to chirp.